emabello42/SDCN-behavioral-cloning/README.md

 Although with the final model the validation and training loss are bigger than in the previous model, this final model was able to drive the car through both tracks during a full lap.

-I used an adam optimizer so that manually training the learning rate wasn't necessary.